My name is Ayla Roda, and I am an independent Filipino-American tatak practitioner living in Central Maryland.

 How do I set up an appointment?

 Please contact me via email at firstname.lastname@example.org or via Instagram Direct Messaging @tatakbyayla.
-I am often booked out months/half a year or more in advance, so please take this into account when planning an appointment with me.
+I am often booked out close to a year in advance, so please take this into account when planning an appointment with me.
 I require a $100 security deposit to book an appointment date.
 If you must reschedule your appointment date, your initial deposit will still be valid.
 However, your deposit is non-refundable except in unique circumstances.

 What methods of tattooing do you do?